ethan-gr/GenomicLocalizationOfMendelianDeseases/README.md

 The second most common location for mutations related to Mendelian diseases are intergenic regions (Fig. 1).
 With an average of around 15,000 mutations per chromosome.
 Chromosome 14 has the most abundance of intergenic mutations, with about a third of the mutations occurring in these regions (Fig. 2).
 Chromosome 21 appears to have the smallest fraction of intergenic mutations.
 Finally, Chromosome Y has less than ¼ of mutations in intergenic regions, but it only has 9 mutations (results/counts.tsv).

+Lastly, the least common region to find the mutations we are intrested in are genes and exons that code for functional RNAs.
+Genic regions have a mean of arround 5,000 mutations per chromosome, while exons have a mean of around 2,500 mutations per gene (Fig. 1).
+Chromosome Y has cero mutations in these regions, while the rest of the chromosomes have roughly the same fraction of mutations in these regions (Fig. 2).

 ![Figure 1.](Figures/box_plot.png)
 > Figure 1.
 Box plot for mutations related to Mendelian diseases per genomic region.
 Note that CDS imply they are exons, which means they are genes.
 The genes and exons are separete because they are sequences that do not code for CDS.